Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 * Prebuilt receipt model - Recognize data from USA sales receipts using a prebuilt model.
 * Custom models - Recognize name/value pairs and table data from forms.
 These models are trained with your own data, so they're tailored to your forms.
 You can then take these custom models and recognize forms.
 You can also manage the custom models you've created and see how close you are to the limit of custom models your account can hold.
-* Content API - Recognize text and table structures, along with their bounding box coordinates, from documents.
+* Layout API - Recognize text and table structures, along with their bounding box coordinates, from documents.

 [Source code][python-fr-src] | [Package (PyPI)][python-fr-pypi] | [API reference documentation][python-fr-ref-docs]| [Product documentation][python-fr-product-docs] | [Samples][python-fr-samples]